redBorder/redborder-documentation/docs/guides/integrations/sso.md

 === "SP Parameters"
     - **SP Entity ID**: This is the URL of the SP that will receive the metadata from the IdP.
+    - **SP Target URL**: This is the URL of the SP that check the SAML response and log in.

 ## Login and register